TRB Two: Songs

 The album was dedicated to Mrs. Mary Towers, the mother of Liddle Towers.
 Liddle Towers was an amateur boxer who had died in police custody in 1976 - his case was the subject of "Blue Murder".

 "Black Angel" was originally recorded as "Sweet Black Angel" by Robinson's first band, Café Society, on their self-titled debut album in 1975.
 "Law and Order" was co-written by Nick Plytas who joined the TRB as a temporary keyboard player from April to July 1978.

 Robinson and Danny Kustow believe "Bully for You" inspired " Another Brick in the Wall Part 2" by Pink Floyd, with whom the band shared a manager and label.
 "There's no question [the song's repeated] 'We don't need no aggravation' was in the air around [Floyd lyricist] Roger Waters", said the former.
 "The truth of it is that I had a really good idea for a chorus and we didn't make the most of it.
 If 'Bully for You' had started with, 'We don't need no aggravation,' how much better would it have been?
 Roger's skills as a writer were far more developed than my own.
 He put a great idea to better use, so fair play to him."

 Reception

 Smash Hits said, "This is far superior to the last album and the TRB are developing into a very fine rock band.
 This album captures more of their live power, but the increasing sophistication of the songs means less immediate impact."
+The Globe and Mail determined that "Robinson succeeds in sounding like a parody of himself as he sings in a Monty Python-esque voice and clutters the album with Gospel singers and synthesizers."